prbasyal-amd/amdgpu-docs-new/docs/gpu-partitioning/index.rst

 Compatibility Matrix
 ^^^^^^^^^^^^^^^^^^^^^^

 To streamline deployment planning and reduce configuration friction, we include below a **GPU Partitioning Schemes Compatibility Matrix**.
 This matrix outlines which combinations of **Compute Partitioning Modes** (e.g., SPX, CPX) and **Memory Partitioning Modes** (e.g., NPS1, NPS4) are validated for each supported device.
-It also notes any **minimum ROCm driver version requirements** necessary to enable specific configurations.
+It also notes any **minimum amdgpu driver version requirements** necessary to enable specific configurations.

 .. important::
    **New to partitioning modes?** Before using the compatibility matrix, it's essential to understand the core concepts of **Compute Partitioning Modes** (SPX, CPX, TPX) and **Memory Partitioning Modes** (NPS1, NPS4).
 These modes determine how compute and memory resources are logically divided across a single device.